carmenhchung/Burger-King-Sizzles/README.md

 ###### Things I learned:
 	Team work can be super fun, and rewarding and also the worst.

 	We utilized some new gems, this time around which was really good, but it also pushed me to realised I'm still such a novice when it comes to ROR and it will be an exciting journey to learn more.

+# Deliverables : challenges and achievements

+- One of our key Deliverables was the abilty to reply to sizzles, we based this off a new database, and